-Before placing the furnace in service, it must be checked to ensure it is equipped for the type of gas being used.
+Before placing the function service, it hus the checked to ensure it is equipped for the type or gas being used.
 The burner flame must be observed and adjusted if necessary.
 Failure to observe this caution may result in unsafe operation, explosion and/or fire, or asphyxiation.
 See the Gas Supply and Combustion Air sections.